LSSTDESC/gcr-catalogs/README.md

 ## Contribute to GCRCatalogs:

 1. On GitHub [fork](https://guides.github.com/activities/forking/) the GCRCatalogs GitHub repo.

 2. On NERSC

        cd /your/own/directory
        git clone git@github.com:YourGitHubUsername/gcr-catalogs.git

+3. Sync with the current master branch

+       cd /your/own/directory/gcr-catalogs
+       git checkout master
+       git remote add upstream https://github.com/LSSTDESC/gcr-catalogs.git
+       git pull upstream master
+       git push origin master

+4. Create a new branch for this edit:

+       git checkout -b newBranchName

-3. Make changes
+5. Make changes

-4. Test by adding your clone to the path when running Python:
+6. Test by adding your clone to the path when running Python:
    ```python
    import sys
    sys.path.insert(0, '/your/own/directory/gcr-catalogs')
    ```

-5. Commit and create pull requests
-6. If you need to sync your forked repo, you can do the followingn in your *local*, *forked* repo:
+7. Commit and push to your forked repo

-       git remote add upstream https://github.com/LSSTDESC/gcr-catalogs.git
+       git add <files changed>
-       git fetch upstream
-       git merge upstream
+       git commit -m <short but meaningful message>
+       git push origin newBranchName

+8. Go to your forked repo's GitHub page and "create a pull request".